 Interestingly, all these studies looked at acute effects, meaning performance was assessed within 24 hours of the alcohol consumption, and none reported on the duration of these effects.

-That’s what makes the analysis conducted by WHOOP unique; because of WHOOP’s elegant Always On design, our alcohol-imbibing athletes not only had resting heart rate and HRV data on the night following their drinking, but also on the five nights after that.
+That’s what makes the analysis conducted by WHOOP unique; because it’s worn 24/7, our subjects not only had resting heart rate and HRV data on the night following their drinking, but also on the five nights after that.
 Furthermore, WHOOP collected workout performance data on all workouts logged by these athletes following each drinking event.
-They were therefore able to answer, for the first time, the question: How long after alcohol consumption is performance impaired?
+They were therefore able to answer, for the first time, the question: How long after you stop drinking is performance impaired?

 At this point, it is worth pointing out that the WHOOP analysis was done using preexisting data, and was not anticipated at the time of collection.
 Therefore, it was not possible to collect information on what, how much, or over what time period the participants drank.
-This means we are very likely lumping together athletes who drank two beers at dinner along side plenty of water and food with athletes binge-drinking at a party.
+This means we are very likely lumping together athletes who had two beers or a glass of wine at dinner (while also drinking water and eating food) with athletes binge-drinking at a party.
 This is expected to explain some of variability in the duration of the effect on performance, but individual differences in physiology are also likely playing a significant role.

-In an interview this past August with Amanda Sobhy, the current world No. 6 ranked female squash player and WHOOP user who was not a part of the study, Sobhy expressed being shocked to see how significant the impact of alcohol was on her own squash performance, telling us “I now limit myself a lot now.
+In an interview with Amanda Sobhy, the world No. 6 ranked female squash player and WHOOP user who was not a part of the study, Sobhy expressed being shocked to see how significant the impact of alcohol was on her own squash performance, telling us “I now limit myself a lot now.
 I used to drink before WHOOP and thought that it was just fine!
-Now I see the numbers and I’m like ‘gosh, it’s destroying my life!’
+Now I see the numbers and I’m like ‘Gosh, it’s destroying my life!’
 My HRV is so low and my [resting heart rate] is so high, and I’m like HOLY MOLEY.”

-This is the power of WHOOP’s Always On, continuous monitoring technology; it allows athletes at the individual and team levels to start to understand the relationships between their behaviors and their performance.
+This is the power of the continuous monitoring technology WHOOP provides; it allows athletes at the individual and team levels to start to understand the relationships between their behaviors and their performance.